 Leigh studied at the University of Kent, where she gained a Masters degree in English.
 She has a Diploma in Specific Learning Difficulties from the British Dyslexia Association, and a Certificate in Teaching English as a Foreign Language.
 For many years she taught English at secondary school, specialising for fifteen years in supporting pupils with specific learning difficulties.

 Committed to supporting new writers, Leigh judges several writing competitions, including serving as Chair of the prestigious CWA Debut Dagger judges.
 She also runs the CWA critiquing service, and is a Royal Literary Fellow.

-Leigh is married, has two daughters, and lives in North West London.
+Leigh is married, has two daughters, and one granddaughter, and lives in North West London.

 She currently has a dystopian novel, a historical novel, and a humorous novel out on submission to publishers, in addition to continuing with her successful series of crime novels.